Emily Osment: 1997–2005: Career beginnings

 Osment's entry into the entertainment industry began in 1997, when she was cast in a commercial for flower delivery company FTD.
 She was featured in many commercials, after which she made her acting debut in the 1999 film The Secret Life of Girls, starring Eugene Levy and Linda Hamilton.
 The same year, she co-starred with Glenn Close in the Hallmark Classic television film Sarah, Plain and Tall: Winter's End, a role that would lead to a Young Artist Award nomination.
 Emily also made a brief appearance in the Smash Mouth music video All Star as the girl in the referee uniform.
 Since then, she has gone on to do a number of roles, such as appearances on television shows like Touched by an Angel, Friends, and 3rd Rock from the Sun.

-In another small screen role, she played Tara Sparkler in the series Goosebumps.

 Osment made her film debut in 2002 as Gerti Giggles in Spy Kids 2: The Island of Lost Dreams, a role for which she won the Young Artist Award for Best Performance in a Feature Film.
 In 2003, she reprised her role in the third film of the Spy Kids series, Spy Kids 3-D: Game Over, which grossed $197 million worldwide.
 Osment also voiced roles in Lilo & Stitch 2: Stitch Has a Glitch and Edward Fubbwupper Fibbed Big.

 2005–2009: Hannah Montana

-In 2005, Osment got the role of Lilly Truscott in the Disney Channel series Hannah Montana, the best friend of Miley Stewart and girlfriend to Oliver Oken on seasons 3 and 4.
+In 2005, Osment got the role of Lilly Truscott in the Disney Channel series Hannah Montana, the best friend of Miley Cyrus and girlfriend to Oliver Oken on seasons 3 and 4.
 When Miley was Hannah, Lilly was under the alias Lola Luftnagle.
 The series premiere scored record ratings for the Disney Channel with 5.4 million viewers, a response "beyond our wildest expectations", according to the president of Disney Channel Entertainment.
 The show earned her a nomination for Young Artist Award in 2007 for Best Performance in a TV Series (Comedy or Drama).
 In addition, Osment helped to design some of the pieces from the collection of clothing Hannah Montana Disney, which released the last part in the summer of 2006.
 She also had a voice over role in a movie called Holidaze: The Christmas That Almost Didn't Happen.
 She performed several songs for the movie, including "Don't Ya Just Love Christmas" and "One Day".
 Emily sings the chorus of the Billy Ray Cyrus song "You've Got a Friend", from his album 2007 Home at Last.
 Osment has also recorded a song titled "I Don't Think About It" in The Haunting Hour: Don't Think About It, for which they made a music video.
 The video was released in Haunting Hour DVD and premiered at Cartoon Network.